Lincolnshire Premier League

+In 2003 Bracebridge Heath joined the league from the Nottinghamshire Cricket Board Premier League and became the most successful club in the league, winning the league title 13 times.

 The league adopted a new format in 2019, with the top four teams at the end of the league season qualifying for semi-finals and a final to decide the championship, in the first season Woodhall Spa won the playoff after Bracebridge Heath was unable to field a side for the final.

 The competing teams in 2020 were intended to be: Boston, Bourne, Bracebridge Heath, Grantham, Lindum, Louth, Market Deeping, Scunthorpe Town, Sleaford, and Woodhall Spa.
 The 2020 competition was cancelled because of the COVID-19 pandemic.
 A replacement competition was organised for the later part of the season when cricket again became possible, but with the winners not to be regarded as official league champions.

-On 16 October 2025 the clubs of the Lincolnshire Board Premier League, Lincolnshire County Cricket League and the South Lincolnshire and Border league agreed to for a new League called the Lincolnshire Premier Cricket League.
-The 3 leagues were dissolved and a new league will commence in 2026.
+In 2023 the Lincolnshire ECB started formal discussions for the 3 leagues to merge into one county wide structure and after 2 years of discussions a vote took place between clubs of all 3 teams on 16 October 2025.
+The vote was passed and the 3 leagues were dissolved to create the Lincolnshire Premier Cricket League.
+The first season of the new league will take place in 2026.